pmahend1/PrettyXML/README.md

 Adds XML declaration `<?xml version="1.0" encoding="utf-8"?>` if missing.
 Default is `true`.

+Also applies to **Pretty XML: Minimize**, the one setting that does.
+A declaration the document already has is kept either way.

 ### Preserve New Lines

 Preserves existing new lines between elements.